erraa/dondiscord/README.md

 # DonDiscord

-Someone wanted me to provide dankmemes on discord
+Someone wanted me to provide dankmemes on discord.
+This project was just an easy way for me to learn golang.
+Feedback, criticism and beer is always appreciated

 ## Getting Started